 A true all-rounder and very easy to edit warmer, cooler or more tonal depending on your style.

-Our second recommendation for a classic neutral: Salt backdrop
+Our second recommendation for a classic neutral: Salt photography backdrop

-A soft white-stone surface is one of those essentials most photographers and content creators rely on, especially for food, baking and lighter product work.
+A soft white-stone surface is one of those essentials most photographers and content creators rely on, especially for food and lighter product work.

-Salt works across food, product and still life because the texture is gentle and non-directional.
+Salt works so well, because the texture is gentle and non-directional.
 It doesn’t push you toward rustic or modern, vintage or minimal.
 It simply adds quiet surface interest while staying clean and versatile.

 It’s also easy to light without glare, though you may notice colour temperature shifts depending on time of day or light source.
 That’s completely normal with pale surfaces and easily corrected with warmth or white balance adjustments.